bteger508/secure-sms-chat-plugin/Documentation/Deployment.md

        -- npm install -g @vue/cli

-3. Start with
+3. Start the server with
-  -npm run serve
+    -- `npm run serve`

 Configure with Backend
 1. First check the endpoints specified in './Startup.cs'